-I begin by finding an engagement with the materials and concepts I work with.
-I look for a spark of truth or a certain light that resides in all things and allows the piece to come alive.
+I begin by finding an engagement with the materials and concepts with which I work.
+I look for a spark of truth or a certain light that resides in all things and allows the piece to come

-I search for discovered rhythms, forms and movements that become apparent as I work and let the form declare itself.
+alive.
+I search for discovered rhythms, forms and movements that become apparent as I work.

 This current work is new to me and yet has been with me since my beginnings.
-My first stirrings as an artist were to make convincing people, figures and heads; either singularly or in groups, and give them solid form.
-These forms have persisted with me as I have worked.
-And always, the question has remains how to bring forth these figures honestly, reflecting a sense of truth and light that feels of our time.
+My first stirrings as an artist were to make convincing people, figures and heads; either singularly or in groups, and give to them solid form.
+These forms have persisted with me as I have worked, and always, the question remains; how to bring forth these figures honestly, reflecting a sense of truth and light that feels of our time.

 115 Ludlow St Apt B1